alolis/www.alexanderlolis.com/blog/authorization-in-a-microservices-world.md

 I am definitely not done with looking for better solutions than the ones I have already suggested and I am looking forward to hearing what others are doing.

-The good thing is, that more and more people are starting to take this more seriously and spend more time on it.
-Hopefully, at some point we will solve it more elegantly.
+The good thing is, that more and more people are starting to take this more seriously and spend more time on it (I strongly recommend checking out [Oso](https://www.osohq.com/) and [this](https://www.osohq.com/post/why-authorization-is-hard) article by the company's CTO, Sam Scott).

+Hopefully, at some point we will solve it more elegantly and have a more unified approach.
 Until then, good luck!

 **PS:** I know you are going to ask me, so I am telling you right now that I made all the diagrams with [draw.io](https://drawio-app.com/).